MirageNet/Mirage/doc/docs/guides/sync/sync-list.md

 ```

 ## Callbacks
 You can detect when a `SyncList` changes on the client and/or server.
-This is especially useful for refreshing your UI, character appearance etc.
+This is especially useful for refreshing your UI, character appearance, etc.

-There are different callbacks for different operations, such as `OnChange` (any change to the list), `OnInsert` (adding new element) etc. Please check the [SyncList API reference](/docs/reference/Mirage.Collections/SyncList-1) for the complete list of callbacks.
+There are different callbacks for different operations, such as `OnChange` (any change to the list), `OnInsert` (adding a new element), etc. Please check the [SyncList API reference](/docs/reference/Mirage.Collections/SyncList-1) for the complete list of callbacks.

 Depending on where you want to invoke the callbacks, you can use these methods to register them:
 - `Awake` for both client and server
 - `Identity.OnStartServer` event for server-only
-- `Identity.OnStartClient` event for cleint-only
+- `Identity.OnStartClient` event for client-only

 :::note
 By the time you subscribe, the list will already be initialized, so you will not get a call for the initial data, only updates.